 The second of seven layers of the ISO/OSI model for computer-to-computer communications.
-This layer validates the integrity of the flow of data from one node to another by synchronizing blocks of data and controlling the flow of data.
+This layer ensures data flow and timing from one node to another by synchronizing blocks of data and controlling the flow of data.

 data packet